 In private adoption, you’re voluntarily placing your baby for adoption.
 You choose:

 Your adoption professional

 How much contact you want to have with the adoptive family before, during and after the adoption

 How you want your time in the hospital for the delivery to go

-Some prospective birth parents worry, “How many kids who are given up for adoption get placed into foster care?”
+Some prospective birth parents worry, “How many kids who are 'given up' for adoption get placed into foster care?”
 The answer is: none.
 When you contact an adoption agency to make a voluntary adoption plan, they’ll work with you to choose waiting adoptive parents who you feel are right for your baby.
-This means that your baby never goes into state custody, and that he or she is never waiting to be adopted.
+This means that your baby never goes into state custody, and that he or she is never waiting in a foster home to be adopted.
 When your baby is born, you can place him or her directly into their parents’ arms.